jintonic/jintonic.github.io/w3m/index.md

     :print <TAB> 1-5 -o media=a4 <ENTER>

-Press <TAB>, the printer name will be automatically completed.
+Press "TAB", the printer name will be automatically completed.

 Keyword bookmarking
 -------------------